NandhaKishorM/AI-AR-chatbot-powered-by-ArcGIS-api/README.md

 The app can help you to find the best services within a close location and minimal travel distance considering real-time traffic. identify the travel cost by getting the real-time travel time between your service and desired places, and also helps to start a new business considering its weights in that area.
 The App apk can be find on apk directory
 # How we built it
-We built it using ArcGIS API, AWS EC2, Flask RESTful API, AWS dynamodb, AWS Lambda, AWS Sumerian, AWS Lex
+We built it using ArcGIS API, AWS EC2, Flask RESTful API, AWS  DynamoDB, AWS Lambda, AWS Sumerian, AWS Lex
 ## AWS Lambda function and app
 The function and app can be found on the lambda_function directory and app directory respectively.
 ## closest route allocation problem - example